jonahkingcs/text-based-game/README.md

 # Sheffield Interview Speedrun
 A text based game using object oriented programming practices made with HTML and Javascript

+## Description:
+Welcome to the game "Get a Job!" where the goal is to arrive at your interview on time.
+The problem is, you cannot remember where on earth the job interview is taking place and time is ticking.

+Explore University of Sheffield buildings to look for clues and seek advice from familiar faces to arrive at your job interview before time runs out.
+If you are late, you are bound to lose the job to someone who bothered to show up.

 ## Instructions:
 ### 1. Enter username